vhoyer/blog/src/posts/how-to-make-any-component-behaviorally-accessible.md

 description: Basically any component creates some expectation on the user.
 If you open a modal, you, as an user expect to be able to close it by clicking on the backdrop of that said modal.
-If you have a video focused and you press
-  <kbd>Space</kbd>, you expect it to pause.
-If you tab into a button, you expect
-  it to activate by either pressing Enter or Space.
+If you have a video focused and you press Space, you expect it to pause.
+If you tab into a button, you expect it to activate by either pressing Enter or Space.
 author: Vinícius Hoyer
 date: 2021-05-25T20:43:49.601Z
 tags: